Methods, methodologies, frameworks and Bodies of Knowledge (BoKs)

 - Earned Value Management is a method to measure and present quantitative data on performance relative to budget and schedule throughout the delivery phases of projects.

 This category is perhaps the most difficult to define, as it contains a wide variety of examples.
-PM Frameworks usually cover the end-to-end phases that projects goes through.
+PM Frameworks usually cover the end-to-end phases that projects go through and the entire scope of work of a project, not just product development.
 They can be very useful and make real sense as they can be more flexible than methodologies but could contain some steps that might be compulsory for all projects, e.g. a business case etc. Allowing projects of different types to determine how best to manage and deliver them can sometimes be a good thing, as there is never going to be a one-size-fits-all for delivering all projects (even inside a single business).
 Some flexibility is realistic as long as all projects can demonstrate they are being managed well.

-The Waterfall (V) model above is no more than a model that has inherent principles, which reflect the phases and sequence of major activities of projects using this model.
-On its own it is not a framework, but could be used as the basis of developing one, by a single business.
+The Waterfall (V) software development model above is no more than a model that has inherent principles, which reflect the phases and sequence of major activities for product development using this model.
+On its own, it is not a framework, but could be used as the basis of developing one, by a single business.

 A framework can refer to methods that are appropriate to the types of projects it is intended for.